t04glovern/aws-greengrass-cfn/.blog/README.md

 ## Greengrass Cleanup

-Once you're finished worknig with Greengrass it's really easy to cleanup the AWS resources we used.
-Run the following command to destory the CloudFormation stack
+Once you're finished working with Greengrass it's really easy to cleanup the AWS resources we used.
+Run the following command to destroy the CloudFormation stack

 ```bash
 aws cloudformation delete-stack \